sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ---

-### Exercise 1.1: Enable the ADT MCP Server in the Visual Studio Code Settings
+### Step 1.1: Enable the ADT MCP Server in the Visual Studio Code Settings
 [^Top of page](#)

 > Enable the built-in ADT MCP Server in the Visual Studio Code extension settings.